davibc90/cloudwalk_agents_swarm_challenge/README.md

 **Human Intervention Test**
 - Consists in responding to a human intervention interruption> In this case, every time the add_appointment tool is called

-**Persistence and Checkpointing Test**
-- Consists in testing the persistence of the conversation history and the checkpointer functionality

 **Summarization Test**
 - Consists in testing the summarization functionality, observing the conversation history and the summary after a certain number of messages.
 The old chat history should be deleted after the summarization process and the summary should be added to the conversation history, preserving the conversation context and keeping the very last messages (default last 4 messages).